-When dipping your paint brush into the primer, try to wipe the excess product off on the sides of the pail.
+When dipping your paintbrush into the primer, try to wipe the excess product off on the sides of the pail.
 You do not want to apply primer when your brush is dripping.
 When it is time to apply the product to the wall, start with edges first.
 Create a border around the edges and corners of the walls where the roller will not be able to reach.

 For reliable results, always apply at least 2 coats of primer.
 For new construction drywall, one coat is acceptable, but two coats is the standard.
-For darker colored walls, you may need one or two extra coats if you are painting with a lighter color paint afterwards.
+For darker colored walls, you may need one or two extra coats if you are painting with a lighter color paint afterward.

 Be sure to lightly sand your walls after the primer has finished drying completely.
 Then use a tack cloth to wipe off all the excess dust.
 Do this step before painting, and you will have a smooth, even finish when you are done.